nestauk/dap_prinz_green_jobs/README.md

 You can also pass a list of job adverts to the `get_green_measures` method to extract measures from multiple job adverts at once.

-Should you like to extract a single measure (i.e. extract green skills), please refer to detailed READMEs in the `dap_prinz_green_jobs/pipeline/green_measures/` directory.
+Should you like to extract a single measure (i.e. extract green skills) or if you would just like to extract SOC, SIC or skills, please refer to detailed READMEs in the `dap_prinz_green_jobs/pipeline/green_measures/` directory.

 ## Project structure